top of page

 The Grace lab is identifying humoral correlates and mechanisms that lead to favorable outcomes in Mtb infection.
 By using human and mouse models, we are able to investigate the interaction of antibodies with TB antigens

-and antibody-FcR mechanisms of bacterial restriction.
+FcR mechanisms of bacterial restriction.